MarktW86/azure-psdocs-processing/azurermps/1.7.0/AzureRM.HDInsight/Set-AzureRmHDInsightDefaultStorage.md

                 -Location $location
 ```

-This command sets the default Storage account for a cluster configuration object.

 ## PARAMETERS

 ### -Config
 Specifies the HDInsight cluster configuration object that this cmdlet modifies.
-This object is created by the **New-AzureRmHDInsightClusterConfig** cmdlet.
+This object is created by the New-AzureRmHDInsightClusterConfig cmdlet.

 ```yaml
 Type: AzureHDInsightConfig